-‘Bazlama’ is a simple and delicious folk bread that is mostly cooked in specially designed outdoor rock ovens for centuries in Turkish culture.
-This heritage is still continuing in the Turkish villages today.
-Whenever you go to a village in Turkey, you can see smoke comes from the backyards of some houses.
+Bazlama is a simple and delicious folk bread that is mostly cooked in specially designed outdoor rock ovens for centuries in Turkish culture.
+This heritage is still continuing in Turkish villages today.
+Whenever you go to a village in Turkey, you can see smoke coming from the backyards of some houses.
 That smoke shows that ‘Bazlama’ bread is cooking in the backyard of that home.

 The Story of Bazlama

-When I speak with the villagers about why they still keep cooking this bread at outside rock ovens instead of making at stove or oven in the homes, most of them told me that they like the way how ‘Bazlama’ cook and they like the taste of ‘Bazlama’ which cooks at rock stove more than the ones that cook at a modern oven.
+When I speak with the villagers about why they still keep cooking this bread outside rock ovens instead of making it on stove or oven inside their homes, most of them told me that they like the way how Bazlama cook and they like the taste of Bazlama which cooks at rock stove more than the ones that cook at a modern oven.

 - 4 cups all-purpose-flour